onlinehub0808/-smart-contract-best-practices/README.md

 - [Solgraph](https://github.com/raineorshine/solgraph) - Generates a DOT graph that visualizes function control flow of a Solidity contract and highlights potential security vulnerabilities.

+- [solint](https://github.com/weifund/solint) - Another upcoming tool, will provide Solidity linting that helps you enforce consistent conventions and avoid errors in your Solidity smart-contracts.

 ## Future improvements